Brett Kavanaugh: "Kavanaugh stops"

-On July 2, 2025, the ACLU filed a lawsuit in federal court against the Trump administration over the ongoing ICE raids in Los Angeles, Vasquez Perdomo v.
-Noem.
-On September 7, the Supreme Court ruled 6-3 in the solicitor generals appeal for a stay, lifting the TRO restrictions.
-In a concurring opinion, Justice Brett Kavanaugh argued that while apparent ethnicity alone cannot justify a stop, it may count as a relevant factor along with others when assessing reasonable suspicion under the Fourth Amendment.
-Detentions based on the combination of such factors, as described in that opinion, including detentions of US citizens and legal residents, have since been referred to as "Kavanaugh stops".
+On July 2, 2025, the ACLU sued the Trump administration in federal court over the ongoing ICE raids in Los Angeles.
+On September 7, in Noem v.
+Vasquez Perdomo, the Supreme Court granted a stay, allowing the raids to continue.
+In a concurring opinion, Kavanaugh argued that while apparent ethnicity alone cannot justify a stop, it may be used as a factor along with others when assessing reasonable suspicion under the Fourth Amendment.
+Detentions based on the combination of such factors, including detentions of United States citizens and legal residents, have been called "Kavanaugh stops" by critics.

-Assassination plot
+Assassination plots and threats

-On June 8, 2022, 26-year-old Sophie Roske traveled from California to Kavanaugh's home in Maryland with plans to break into his home, murder Kavanaugh, and die by suicide.
-After arriving at Kavanaugh's residence, Roske called the police on herself and was arrested.
-She said her attempt to murder Kavanaugh stemmed from dissatisfaction with the Supreme Court's leaked draft opinion in Dobbs v.
+On June 8, 2022, 26-year-old Nicholas John Roske traveled from California to Kavanaugh's home in Maryland with plans to break into his home, murder Kavanaugh, and die by suicide.
+After arriving at Kavanaugh's residence, Roske called the police and was arrested, saying his attempt to murder Kavanaugh stemmed from dissatisfaction with the Supreme Court's leaked draft opinion in Dobbs v.
 Jackson Women's Health Organization, as well as the potential for the Court to loosen gun control laws under the Second Amendment.
 Roske was armed with a pistol, two magazines and ammunition, pepper spray, zip ties, a hammer, a screwdriver, a nail punch, a crowbar, a pistol light, duct tape, and other items.
-On April 8, 2025, Roske pleaded guilty to attempted murder of a U.S. Supreme Court justice.
-On October 3, 2025, U.S. district judge Deborah Boardman sentenced Roske to 97 months in prison and a lifetime of supervised release.
+On April 8, 2025, Roske pleaded guilty to attempted murder of a United States Supreme Court justice.
+On October 3, 2025, United States district judge Deborah Boardman sentenced Roske to 97 months in prison and a lifetime of supervised release.

+In September 2024, Panos Anastasiou of Alaska was arrested and charged with threatening to torture and assassinate six Supreme Court justices in 465 messages on a public court website.
+He was indicted on 22 counts, including nine counts of making threats against a federal judge and 13 counts of making threats in interstate commerce.
+In April 2026, Anastasiou accepted a deal to plead guilty, and could be sentenced to 10 years in prison.